zkoss/zkdoc/zk_component_ref/CKEditor.md

 ## Custom File browser

-If you wish to customize your own file browser, you can change the location by calling CKeditor.setFilebrowserImageUploadUrl(page_url), and refer to [CKEditor Developers Guide](http://docs.cksource.com/CKEditor_3.x/Developers_Guide/File_Browser_%28Uploader%29) to create your custom file browser.
+{% include versionSince\| 3.6.0.2 %} If you wish to customize your own file browser, you can change the location by calling CKeditor.setFilebrowserImageUploadUrl(page_url), and refer to [CKEditor Developers Guide](http://docs.cksource.com/CKEditor_3.x/Developers_Guide/File_Browser_%28Uploader%29) to create your custom file browser.

 # File upload

+{% include versionSince\| 3.6.0.2 %}

 This feature is only enabled when you specify `filebrowserImageUploadUrl` attribute.
 ZK CKEditor provides a default